Esshahn/acme-assembly-vscode-template/README.md

 You can contribute in many ways:
 * Share this repo with other likeminded fellas in your social filter bubble.
 Spread the word.
 8 bit hacking is easy!
 * If you're a VSCode pro knowing all about tasks or have found out something to improve this guide, create an issue or fork the repo and do a pull request.
-I'm happy for any help.
+I'm thankful for any help.
 * Are you producing youtube videos?
 A guided tutorial might be perfect for many beginners.
+I would make sure to link it here.

 ## Thanks